H-Kurosaki/UecsRS/README.md

 · CCM scan
 Request a list of CCMs that the node can send out.
 If it over the packet size limit, it may be divided into multiple pages, so please specify the page number.

+Note: UARDECS does not support scan commands (UARDECS_MEGA and UARDECS_PICO already support these)

 · CCM sender search
 Search nodes with a specific CCM.